Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/networking.md

 #### proxy_url

 With [`proxy_url`](/docs/latest/developer-portal/property-reference#proxy_url) set to it's default value, Dev Portal will make requests to `http://dev-portal.company.com:8000`, as [`proxy_url`](/docs/latest/developer-portal/property-reference#proxy_url) defaults to `window.location` when no value is set.
-As a result the Dev Portal incorrectly requests files from `http://dev-portal.company.com` rather than `http://proxy.company.com`.
-This will result in an error.
+As a result the Dev Portal incorrectly requests files from `http://dev-portal.company.com` rather than `http://proxy.company.com`, resulting in an error.

 Setting [`proxy_url`](/docs/latest/developer-portal/property-reference#proxy_url) to `http://proxy.company.com` in `kong.config` will allow the Dev Portal to make requests to the correct location.